Dozens rescued after major Taiwan quake but more than 600 still cut off - KESQ

 (CNN) — Rescue teams Thursday were trying to reach more than 600 people in eastern Taiwan following the strongest earthquake to hit the island in decades, as the number of people injured passed 1,000.

-Aftershocks continued to rattle the island a day after the 7.4 magnitude quake struck just south of Hualien County, the worst-affected region, killing at least nine people, buckling buildings and triggering landslides.
+Aftershocks continued to rattle the island a day after the 7.4 magnitude quake struck just south of Hualien County, the worst-affected region, killing at least 10 people, buckling buildings and triggering landslides.

+The body of the tenth victim was found at Little Zhuilu Trail in Hualien County on Thursday.

 Taiwanese officials warned aftershocks as high as magnitude 7 could continue until the end of the week.